-Aenema, Apocalypse, Carl Jung, Childe Harold, Cosmos, Darkness, deep time, enema, exile, feminine energy, George Gordon Lord Byron, Literature, Los Angeles culture, Maynard James Keenan, millenarianism, Neil deGrasse Tyson, ocean, Poetry, TOOL
+Aenema, Apocalypse, Carl Jung, Childe Harold, Cosmos, Darkness, deep time, enema, exile, feminine energy, George Gordon Lord Byron, Literature, Los Angeles culture, Maynard James Keenan, millenarianism, music, Neil deGrasse Tyson, ocean, Poetry, TOOL

 THIS POST WAS ORIGINALLY POSTED ON THE NORTH AMERICAN SOCIETY FOR THE STUDY OF ROMANTICISM.
 THE VERSION POSTED HERE WAS LATER WITHDRAWN AS THE ORGANIZATION FELT IT DID NOT MATCH THE ACADEMIC STANDARDS OR AESTHETIC THEY PREFERRED.
 PLEASE ENJOY.

 The last time I wrote about Byron I almost got fired.

 That isn’t my usual blend of sarcasm and snark, I literally almost got fired from this gig the last time I wrote about Byron, but in NASSR’s defense I did decide to write about his Dedication which includes bawdy humor and reference to ejaculation.
 I have nobody else to blame for that one.
 My bad NASSR.
 Imagine then what miraculous thoughts possessed me, or what wondrous concoctions stolen from the realm of the Weird Sisters, as I shared coffee with fellow NASSR writer Seth Wilson and decided that I would once again tackle that charming character and compare his work to the heavy metal band TOOL.

 If you don’t hear from me in a month it’s because this essay killed my career.